Teaching and Community Development in Cambodia

 Lend a hand to impoverished children while taking in the beautiful culture and history of Cambodia!
 This project targets local Khmer families who are struggling to support themselves and educate their children.
 Many families in rural villages have very limited access to education and medical attention.
 Volunteers help teach English and other related subjects in a local primary school, as well as help out with water and clothing distribution.
 You’ll experience big city and small village life, not to mention the opportunity to visit the popular attractions of Siem Reap and Angkor Wat!

-Project Availability: Year-round.
-Arrive any Sunday.
-10 students maximum on the project at any one time – first in, best dressed policy.
+- Project Availability: Fixed program dates each year – see the Program Fee and Dates tab (below) or contact CISaustralia for upcoming availability.
+12 students maximum on the project at any one time – first in, best dressed policy.

-Excursions*: 3-night / 4-day excursion to Siem Reap, Angkor Wat and the Silk Farm
+- Excursions: Sunset river cruise, island bicycle tour, 3-night / 4-day excursion to Siem Reap, pagoda tour with a huge mosaic of Angkor Wat

 Please note: This itinerary is subject to change based on local conditions, daily weather, project priorities and a range of other influences.
 Local staff will advise students at orientation, and ongoing, of the schedule and related amendments.
 Students should come to this project expecting to be challenged and be able to adapt to change quickly.